 Emphasize pre-test compatibility checks

-Our data reveals the most common issues test takers report during their online proctoring experience are related to unstable internet connectivity, lack of bandwidth, out of date operating systems, unsupported devices, or webcam issues.
+Our data reveals the most common issues test takers report during their online proctoring experience are related to unstable internet connectivity, lack of bandwidth, out of date operating systems, unsupported devices, or computer webcam issues.
 Unfortunately, many of these issues are out of a testing organization’s control.
 However, providing clear instructions to prepare test takers well in advance of test day can overcome most issues and offer alternatives as a contingency.

 By running a simple System Compatibility Check on the device and internet they plan to use, your test takers can be sure their systems are good to go for online proctoring.
 Ideally, they will run the test around a week in advance of test day and again on test day itself.
 Email your test takers a link to the System Compatibility Check at these critical points and you’ll make it easy for them to be prepared – and avoid a lot of potential questions on test day.